10 Best Physics Schools in The World

 The best thing about studying Physics at Harvard is you have the freedom to go to graduate school in physics or a closely related field.
 So even while pursuing a concentration in physics, you can pursue Physics-Mathematics, Physics-Astronomy, and Physics-History of Science, plus the special Chemistry and Physics concentration.
 The staff is passionate about physics and teaching and constantly devises new course material.
 Undergraduates also get the opportunity to research through an independent research course.

 The acceptance rate is tough at 9.6% and.

 Need-based financial aid ensures that the best students study at Harvard even if they are unable to pay.

-You cannot apply directly to the Department of Physics – you have to apply either to a college or an open application via the Cambridge Admissions Office.
+You cannot apply directly to the Department of Physics – you have to use either to a college or an open application via the Cambridge Admissions Office.
 Staff from the department will be part of the screening team.
-Besides going through the routine admission requirements you will also need to complete a Supplementary Application Questionnaire, submit a Cambridge Online Preliminary Application and a Written Assessment and attend an Interview.
+Besides going through the routine admission requirements, you will also need to complete a Supplementary Application Questionnaire, submit a Cambridge Online Preliminary Application and a Written Assessment, and attend an Interview.